 SD Beach Barbecue Guide

-Choose a beach
+#1: Choose a beach

-Make sure that you research the beach’s facilities and hours before planning your trip: the San Diego City website lists all of the offerings for each beach, including if it’s accessible by public transport, if there are public restrooms, and if barbecues and fires are allowed.
+Make sure that you research the beach’s facilities and hours before planning your trip: the San Diego City website lists all of the offerings for each beach, including if the beach is accessible by public transport, if there are public restrooms, and if barbecues and fires are allowed.

-Grab some friends
+#2: Grab some friends

 Who is coming with you?
 Make sure you plan in advance so that you know how much food you will need!
 When planning how to arrive, consider all of your public transportation options: read our Public Transportation in San Diego article for useful information.

-Buy the supplies
+#3: Buy the supplies

 What will you need to buy for the perfect barbecue?
 For a BBQ, you are going to need the following:

-- A lighter (to set fire to the coals)
+A lighter (to set fire to the coals)

-- Utensils for grilling (thongs and spatula)
+Utensils for grilling (tongs and spatula)

 Plates, napkins, cups, forks, knives, etc. (plastic: no glass allowed at the beaches or parks)

 Food!
 Sausages?
 Burgers?

-- Condiments (ketchup, mustard, etc.)
+Condiments (ketchup, mustard, etc.)

 A cooler to keep the drinks cold

 Be sure to research if the beach has picnic benches; if not, grab a blanket to sit on while you eat!

-Plan the rest of the day
+#4: Plan the rest of the day

 BBQ Idioms in English